harshbg/100-Days-of-Machine-Learning-and-Data-Science/Code/Steps to Data Science.md

-#Steps to implement a project in Data Science
+# Steps to implement a project in Data Science

-Data Cleaning
+## Data Cleaning

-Handling missing values
+ * Handling missing values

+## Exploratory Data Analysis

-Determining the type of problem
+## Determining the type of problem

+* Prediction
-Prediction Classification
+* Classification

-Exploratory Data Analysis

 Checking for Normality